radius-project/radius/docs/contributing/contributing-code/contributing-code-azure/configSettings.md

 ## Schema

-The following properties can be specified:
+The following properties can be specified in configuration for all services:
 | Key | Description | Example |
 |-----|-------------|---------|
 | environment | Environment name and its role location | [**See below**](#environment) |